paolo-rossi/delphi-jose-jwt/README.md

 In Delphi 10 Seattle or newer Delphi versions the HMAC algorithm is also is the System.Hash unit so OpenSSL is not needed.

-#### HMAC using RSA algorithm
+#### HMAC using RSA or ECDSA algorithm
-The HMAC-RSA algorithm uses necessarily OpenSSL so if you plan to use this algorithm to sign your token you have to download and deploy OpenSSL (on the server).
+The HMAC-RSA(ECDSA) algorithm uses necessarily OpenSSL so if you plan to use these algorithms to sign your token you have to download and deploy OpenSSL (on the server).

 #### Client-side considerations
 Please keep in mind that the client doesn't have to generate or verify the token (using SHA or RSA) so on the client-side there's no need for the OpenSSL DLLs.